cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       Dilate (expand) the current set of selected faces.</p>

-.. data:: directional_geom_preserv
+.. data:: directional_geometry_preservation

-   *MeshLab filter name*: 'Directional Geom.
-Preserv.'
+   *MeshLab filter name*: 'Directional Geometry Preservation'

    .. raw:: html

-      Store and Blend the current geometry with the result of another previous smoothing processing step.
+      Blend through a given direction the geometry previously stored in a per vertex custom point attribute with the current geometry.
 This is useful to limit the influence of any smoothing algorithm along the viewing direction.
-This is useful to cope with the biased distribution of measuring error in many scanning devices, because TOF scanners usually have very good <i>x,y</i>accuracy but suffer of greater depth errors.</p>
+This is useful to cope with the biased distribution of measuring error in many scanning devices, because TOF scanners usually have very good <i>x,y</i> accuracy but suffer of greater depth errors.</p>

    **Parameters:**

-   ``step : str = 'Store Vertex Position' (or int = 0)``
+   ``attr_name : str = ''``

-      Possible enum values:

-         0. ``'Store Vertex Position'``
-         1. ``'Blend Vertex Position'``

       .. raw:: html

-         <i>Step:</i>: The purpose of this filter is to <b>constrain</b> any smoothing algorithm to moving vertices only along a give line of sight.<br> First you should store current vertex position, than after applying  one of the many smoothing algorithms you should re start this filter and blend the original positions with the smoothed results.<br>Given a view point  <i>vp</i> , the smoothed vertex position <i>vs</i> and the original position  <i>v</i>, The new vertex position is computed as the projection of  <i>vs</i> on the line  connecting  <i>v</i>  and <i>vp</i>.
+         <i>Custom attribute name</i>: The name of the per vertex custom point attribute that contains the previous geometry.

    ``viewpoint : numpy.ndarray[numpy.float64[3]] = [0, 0, 0]``

       .. raw:: html

          <i>Viewpoint</i>: The position of the view point that is used to get the constraint direction.

-   ``selected : bool = False``

-      .. raw:: html

-         <i>Affect only selected faces</i>: If checked the filter is performed only on the selected faces

 .. data:: discrete_curvatures